 This should be the only time they are ever handled or disturbed by humans at the nest site.
 Information on size, weight, sex, health etc is often collected during this brief process.
 At Loch of the Lowes, 2 rings are placed on the bird.
 A metal BTO ring and a darvic colour ring, this allows us to be able to identify them from a distance.
 This is also when satellite tracking devices can be attached to the birds.

 By about six to seven weeks of age, osprey chicks are ready to test their wings for the first time.
 They often exercise on the edge of the nest and lift off in short hops before taking off properly for the first time.
 To encourage the chicks to fledge, the adults will bring less and less fish back to the nest– effectively starving them off the nest.

 Once capable of flying, the chicks learn how to hunt for themselves, though they will generally stay near their parents for another 30 to 50 days.

-The growth rate of osprey chicks is amazing – it only takes 12 to 14 weeks from when they hatch to when they begin their migration back to Africa.
-By this time they will weigh around 3.5lbs.
+The growth rate of osprey chicks is amazing – it only takes twelve to fourteen weeks from when they hatch to when they begin their migration back to Africa.
+By this time they will weigh around 1.6kgs.